 NCORP is a community-based program that builds upon the scope and activities of NCI's previously supported community networks: the NCI Community Clinical Oncology Program (CCOP), Minority-Based CCOP, and NCI Community Cancer Centers Program (NCCCP).
 NCORP brings cancer clinical trials and cancer care delivery research to individuals in their own communities.

-NCI is establishing the GDC to store, analyze, and distribute cancer genomics data generated by NCI and other research organizations.
-The GDC will provide an interactive system for researchers to access data, with the goal of advancing the molecular diagnosis of cancer and suggest potential therapeutic targets based on genomic information.
-The GDC will facilitate access to data generated by many existing and forthcoming NCI programs, including The Cancer Genome Atlas (TCGA) and Therapeutically Applicable Research to Generate Effective Treatments (TARGET).
+NCI has established the GDC to store, analyze, and distribute cancer genomics data generated by NCI and other research organizations.
+The GDC provides an interactive system for researchers to access data, with the goal of advancing the molecular diagnosis of cancer and suggesting potential therapeutic targets based on genomic information.
+The GDC facilitates access to data generated by many existing and forthcoming NCI programs, including The Cancer Genome Atlas (TCGA) and Therapeutically Applicable Research to Generate Effective Treatments (TARGET).

 The PQ initiative brings researchers together to identify questions related to cancer prevention and risk; mechanisms of tumor development and recurrence; tumor detection, diagnosis, and prognosis; cancer therapy and outcomes; and clinical effectiveness that have been understudied, neglected, paradoxical, or difficult to address in the past.
 It is a novel approach developed by NCI to stimulate the research community and provide a new form of funding.